 The minimum wage in West Virginia is $8.75 per hour as of January 1, 2019.

-The FLSA allows employers to pay a lower hourly minimum wage, as long as that wage plus the tips the employee earns add up to at least the full minimum wage for each hour worked.
+The federal Fair Labor Standards Act (FLSA) allows employers to pay a lower hourly minimum wage, as long as that wage plus the tips the employee earns add up to at least the full minimum wage for each hour worked.
 If not, the employer has to make up the difference.
 In West Virginia, employers can take a tip credit of 70% of the minimum wage.
-This means that in 2016, employers can pay tipped employees $2.62 per hour, as long as the employee’s tips bring the total hourly wage up to the state minimum wage.
+This means that in 2019, employers can pay tipped employees $2.62 per hour, as long as the employee’s tips bring the total hourly wage up to the state minimum wage.

 (For more information, see Nolo’s article Tips, Tip Pooling, and Tip Credits.)